 Not quite what springs to mind when you need to sell mobile processors and cellular modems.

-Another great example is from GE Aviation, whose Paths of Flight video is a mesmerising timelapse of planes taking off and landing at various airports.
-I’m going to guess this wasn’t the first idea that jumped to mind when the marketing team was told to promote the company’s expertise in aviation logistics.
-For that reason it is the perfect example of just what magic can happen when marketers think outside the box.
-(Hat tip to Doug Kessler from Velocity for these examples, from his inspiring keynote at Ignite B2B.)
+Another great example of a big idea is from GE Aviation, whose Paths of Flight video is a mesmerising timelapse of planes taking off and landing at various airports.
+It’s a good example of just what magic can happen when marketers think outside the box.

 Of course not all B2B marketers have the budget to shoot a short film with an A list cast, but most have the budget to make a 1:48 timelapse, for example.
 There’s a lot that can be packed in 108 seconds: your choice is between safe, boring and easy, or creative, risky, exciting and challenging.

-For me, the future about B2B marketing is about the big idea.
+For me, the future of B2B marketing is about the big idea.
 It’s about not settling for the status quo and instead pushing boundaries at every opportunity.

 THIS is what makes B2B marketing so exciting.
 Big budgets are amazing, obviously (or so I’m told), but brilliant ideas are better.
 We have to break out of the mould of how we used to do things.
 And no, that doesn’t mean “learn from B2C”.
 B2B marketing is a discipline in its own right, and there’s nothing stopping practitioners from being trailblazers in the industry.